seolcu/seolcu.com/content/about/_index.md

 [Github Repository](https://github.com/seolcu/ajou-cafeteria)

-A simple prototype PWA that provides information about `Ajou University`'s cafeterias.
+A simple prototype PWA that provides information about Ajou University's cafeterias.
 It was supposed to provide information about:

 - Today's menu